Skip to content

 - Custom Settings: The motion-blur quality and shutter settings are local to this layer

-Motion-Blur Quality / mbQuality Float 0.25 Quality of the motion-blur sampling.
+Motion-Blur Quality / mbQuality Float 0.6 Quality of the adaptive motion-blur sampling.
 0 disables motion-blur.
-0.25 gives an appropriate amount of samples.
-The higher the value, the slower the render.
+This acts as a multiplier on the number of samples determined by the adaptive mode.

 Shutter Angle / shutterAngle Float 180 The shutter angle controls the time period over which light can pass.
 A wider angle increases motion-blur